 May 2, 2020 – SAT

 — AP students have other priorities in May, so this may be a better date for SAT Subject Tests.

 — Many schools administer final exams in early- to mid-June, so this may be a better date for SAT Subject Tests.
 Then again, if you haven’t earned your best scores yet, June is your last chance to finish the school year strong.

 — Summer happens to be an ideal time for rising juniors and seniors to prep.

 — ACT offers a summer test date that may be perfect as a follow-up for students who didn’t reach their score goals in June.
-However, no test centers are scheduled in California or New York for the July test date.
+However, no test centers are scheduled in New York or internationally for the July test date.

 — September is an excellent time for juniors and seniors to take the ACT.

 — October is not only an excellent month for seniors to test, but prepared juniors can actually sit for the SAT and ACT before their PSAT.
 Think about it!